Jedeo/Travel-Tracker/README.md

 [![Main_Page_Travel_Tracker](https://user-images.githubusercontent.com/16736352/192635904-525f18de-adb9-4f7e-8070-bfdff6a7e028.mov)](https://user-images.githubusercontent.com/16736352/192640942-9e5047d7-ce3b-48ae-8ed3-bac01e37bb9b.mov)

-Clicking a destination on the dashboard will allow the user to request a new trip.
-Depending on the date they selected, the trip will appear in either their upcoming, past, or current trips section.
+Clicking a destination on the dashboard will allow the user to request a new trip by filling out a pop up form.
+Depending on the dates they plan to trip a travel agent will review lodging and flights availabilities.

 ## Setup
 1. Fork this repo - on the top right corner of this page, click the **Fork** button.